-Depending on availability or need, victims advocates may also assist in accompanying victims/witnesses to interviews, photo lineups, case-related meetings.
+Depending on availability or need, victim advocates may also assist in accompanying victims/witnesses to interviews, photo lineups, and case-related meetings.
 They may also provide information and emotional support during certain law enforcement and court proceedings.

 All services are confidential to the extent consistent with applicable law.

 Some individuals, such as family members of a homicide victim, victims of domestic violence or sexual assault, the elderly, and people with a disability, may require specialized attention.
 The victim advocates reach out to these individuals to assess their needs, connect them with appropriate services, provide case information, guide them through the criminal justice system and assist them in their healing process.